fergald/explainer-bfcache-ccns/README.md

 These sites can use the new [API][api] and can also use any of the mitigitations for [stale information](#stale-information).

+## Security considerations

+This introduces no new surfaces or features beyond existing BFCacheing.

+## Privacy considerations

+The concerns are divided into

+1. single-user devices where the user is surprised by seeing (again) information that is now inaccessible
+2. shared devices where one user has taken steps (e.g. logout) to prevent access to sensitive content by later users

+We believe, that for sites following good practices we have covered these.

+For sites not following good practices, there are mitigations described above.
+These all require action by the site.

+It seems unlikely that we can find a way to ensure that sites not following good practices will not be impacted by this change.

+# TAG Security and Privacy Questionnaire

+01. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

+> No new information is exposed by this.

+02. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

+> Yes.

+03. How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

+> N/A.

+04. How do the features in your specification deal with sensitive information?

+>

+05. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

+> No.

+06. Do the features in your specification expose information about the underlying platform to origins?

+> No.

+07. Does this specification allow an origin to send data to the underlying platform?

+> No.

+08. Do features in this specification enable access to device sensors?

+> No.

+09. Do features in this specification enable new script execution/loading mechanisms?

+> No.

+10. Do features in this specification allow an origin to access other devices?

+> No.

+11. Do features in this specification allow an origin some measure of control over a user agent's native UI?

+> No.

+12. What temporary identifiers do the features in this specification create or expose to the web?

+> None.

+13. How does this specification distinguish between behavior in first-party and third-party contexts?

+> N/A.

+14. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

+> No difference.

+15. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

+> Yes.

+16. Do features in your specification enable origins to downgrade default security protections?

+> No.

+17. How does your feature handle non-"fully active" documents?

+> It is only concerned with these documents.

+18. What should this questionnaire have asked?

+> .

 [yahoo-japan-blog-post]: https://techblog.yahoo.co.jp/entry/2022010530253635/#:~:text=%E3%81%9D%E3%81%AE%E7%B5%90%E6%9E%9C%E3%80%81iOS%E3%81%AESafari%E3%81%A7%E3%81%AFPV/UB%E3%81%8C2%EF%BC%85%E4%BB%A5%E4%B8%8A%E5%90%91%E4%B8%8A%E3%81%99%E3%82%8B%E7%B5%90%E6%9E%9C%E3%81%8C%E5%BE%97%E3%82%89%E3%82%8C%E3%81%BE%E3%81%97%E3%81%9F%E3%80%82BFCache%E3%81%AF%E3%83%96%E3%83%A9%E3%82%A6%E3%82%B6%E3%83%90%E3%83%83%E3%82%AF%E6%99%82%E3%81%AE%E4%BD%93%E9%A8%93%E3%81%8C%E6%9C%80%E9%81%A9%E5%8C%96%E3%81%95%E3%82%8C%E3%82%8B%E3%81%9F%E3%82%81%E3%80%81PV/UB%E3%81%AE%E3%82%88%E3%81%86%E3%81%AA%E6%8C%87%E6%A8%99%E3%82%82%E3%83%9D%E3%82%B8%E3%83%86%E3%82%A3%E3%83%96%E3%81%AB%E5%8B%95%E3%81%84%E3%81%9F%E3%81%AE%E3%81%A0%E3%81%A8%E6%8E%A8%E6%B8%AC%E3%81%95%E3%82%8C%E3%81%BE%E3%81%99%E3%80%82
 [page-show-event-handler]: https://web.dev/bfcache/#update-stale-or-sensitive-data-after-bfcache-restore
 [webkit-experimented]: https://github.com/whatwg/html/issues/5744#issuecomment-661997090